 Through the walking group I found out about the free swimming lessons that were offered at the Werribee Outdoor Pool last year.
 I didn’t know how to swim so was keen to learn and since then I love going for a swim, especially now that the council is building a new leisure centre near my home.
 I have also begun learning to knit from a friend I made at the walking group.

 I would really encourage people to get involved in their community because you never know what you will find.
-We are supposed to be living in the most livable city in the world so why not get out and into it!
+We are supposed to be living in the most liveable city in the world so why not get out and into it!

 I’m keen to do more and being part of Health Champions to explore how else I can get involved.
 I’m passionate about improving bike riding safety, particularly around Point Cook, so more people can ride.